gatsbyjs/gatsby/docs/docs/local-https.md

 Please enter the CA password:
 ```

-This is _only_ required the first time you are using Gatsby's HTTPS feature on your machine, and when you are creating a brand new certificate.
+The password is _only_ required the first time you are using Gatsby's HTTPS feature on your machine, or when you are creating a brand new certificate.

 After typing in your password, `devcert` will install the CA certificate in your operating system trusted certs store.
 A utility called `certutil` will be needed to update the trust store for various browsers; specifically: Firefox, and Chrome (when it's running on Linux).